cossacklabs/acra-engineering-demo/README.md

 # What is this?

-Acra Engineering Demo illustrates the integration of Acra data protection into your existing application.
+Acra Engineering Demo illustrates the integration of [Acra data protection suite](https://github.com/cossacklabs/acra) into your existing application.
 Protecting the data is completely transparent for the users and requires minimal changes in the infrastructure.

 This demo has two examples: